Bile Acid Test

 What is a bile acid test in pregnancy?

-During pregnancy, women may suffer from a liver disorder called Intrahepatic Cholestasis of Pregnancy (ICP), which affects the normal bile flow and bile acids begin to build up in the blood, causing higher bilirubin levels.
+During pregnancy, women may suffer from a liver disorder called Intrahepatic Cholestasis of Pregnancy (ICP), which affects the normal bile flow, and bile acids begin to build up in the blood, causing higher bilirubin levels.
 Hence bile acid test is done to diagnose pregnant women's liver health.

 What happens if bile acid is high?

-What are the symptoms of bile acid?
+What are the symptoms of increased bile acid?

 Can your liver make too much bile?